Do you think your baby is constipated?

 What’s the treatment for constipated children?

-If your child is constipated, you can give him food with higher fiber content, like apples, peaches, and pears.
+If your child is constipated, you can give them food with higher fiber content, like apples, peaches, and pears.
 Remember that eating the skin of the fruit is also important since that is the part with the most fiber.
 Broccoli, carrots, and cooked cauliflower are also good sources of fiber.
 It is also recommended that you increase the amount of water your child drinks.

 In some specific cases, your child’s pediatrician could prescribe a medication to soften the stools.

 Lastly, remember that encouraging your child to move around can also help a lot.
 Physical activity, combined with a balanced diet, are the foundation for a healthy lifestyle.

 Do you have any questions about what you read?
 You can write to us in the comment section!